Article written by Elisa

 7. Musée Le Secq des Tournelles

-Musée Le Secq des Tournelles is one of the most unique places to visit in Rouen, France.
-Located in former Saint Laurent Church, built in Gothic style, it hosts a collection of antique wrought ironwork.
-This may sound a little dry, but the reality is a collection of railings, jewelry, scientific instruments, and door knockers turned from everyday items into the fantastic.
+A visit to the Musée Le Secq des Tournelles is one of the most unique things to do in Rouen, France.
+Located in the former Saint Laurent Church, built in Gothic style, it hosts a collection of antique wrought ironwork.
+This may sound a little dry, but the reality is a collection of railings, jewelry, scientific instruments, and door knockers turned from everyday items into a fantastic exhibition.

 The church itself dates back to the 15th century and has beautiful stained-glass windows that are worth taking a moment to enjoy.